meteor/meteor/source/api/collections.md

 ```
 Meteor will convert relative paths to absolute paths if the option name (key)
 ends with `Asset`, for this to work properly you need to place the files in the
- `private` in the root of your project.
+ `private` folder in the root of your project.
 In the example Mongo connection would
  receive this:
 ```json
   "packages": {